Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Introduction

-\Circled{ 1}~This paper makes a paradigm shift from cancer-specific and multi-cancer training to knowledge transferring.
-To our best knowledge, it presents for the first time a systematic study (\textit{i.e.}, $\ourname$) on cross-cancer knowledge transfer in WSI-based prognosis prediction. \Circled{ 2}~We curate a large WSI dataset (\dataset) for this study.
-It covers 26 cancer types and contains 11,188 WSIs of 9,190 patients, with complete follow-up labels for survival analysis and cancer-specific sub-datasets and stable data splits for performance benchmark. \Circled{ 3}~We quantify the transferability of WSI-based prognostic knowledge to common cancers and rare tumors.
-Beyond a simple benchmark that merely measure transfer performances, we further design a range of experiments to seek deeper insights into the underlying mechanism of transferability. \Circled{ 4}~We show the utility of cross-cancer knowledge transfer in WSI-based prognosis prediction, by proposing a routing-based baseline approach, $\ourmethod$.
-Notably, an average improvement of 3.1\% across 13 cancer types is accomplished by cross-cancer knowledge transfer with $\ourmethod$.
+\ding{194}~We quantify the transferability of WSI-based prognostic knowledge to common cancers and rare tumors.
+Beyond a simple benchmark that merely measure transfer performances, we further design a range of experiments to seek deeper insights into the underlying mechanism of transferability.

+\ding{195}~We show the utility of cross-cancer knowledge transfer in WSI-based prognosis prediction, by proposing a routing-based baseline approach, $\ourmethod$.
+Notably, an average improvement of 3.1\% across 13 cancer types is obtained by cross-cancer knowledge transfer via $\ourmethod$.